- Patient Comments: Botulism - Symptoms

 Is it possible to prevent botulism?

-Yes.
-Food-borne botulism has often come from improperly prepared home-canned foods such as asparagus, green beans, beets, and corn.
-However, there have been outbreaks of botulism from more unusual sources such as chopped garlic in oil, agave nectar, chili peppers, broccoli, tomatoes, tomato sauce, improperly handled baked potatoes wrapped in aluminum foil, and home-canned or fermented fish.
+Yes, botulism prevention is possible.
+Food-borne botulism has often come from improperly prepared home canned foods such as asparagus, green beans, beets, and corn.
+However, there have been outbreaks of botulism from more unusual sources such as chopped garlic in oil, agave nectar, chili peppers, broccoli, tomatoes, tomato sauce, improperly handled baked potatoes wrapped in aluminum foil, and home canned or fermented fish.
 People who do home canning should follow strict hygienic procedures to prevent or kill Clostridium bacteria, their spores, and neutralize its neurotoxin.
 Oils that are infused with garlic or herbs should be refrigerated.
 Potatoes that have been baked while wrapped in aluminum foil should be kept hot until served or refrigerated.
 Bacon should be cooked well since bacon preservatives (salts), which inhibit clostridial spores, have been reduced.
-Because botulism neurotoxin is destroyed by high temperatures (85 C for five minutes), people who eat home-canned foods should consider boiling the food for 10 minutes before eating it to help ensure that the food is safe to consume.
+Because botulism neurotoxin is destroyed by high temperatures (85 C for five minutes), people who eat home canned foods should consider boiling the food for 10 minutes before eating it to help ensure that the food is safe to consume.
 Other canned foods that are commercially produced and are bulging (the can is deformed and looks like it is over-pressurized) or if abnormal-smelling preserved foods are found, they should be discarded.
 Do not taste-test them or attempt to boil the food!